 - Quick Fix Windows Detected a Hard Disk Problem in Windows 10

 - If A Disk Read Error Occurred in Windows 10/7/8, Try These Solutions

-If you are interested in MiniTool Partition Wizard Bootable Edition, just purchase it's Professional Edition to create a bootable disc to boot your computer and fix no such partition grub rescue in Windows 10 now.
+If you are interested in MiniTool Partition Wizard Bootable Edition, you can purchase its Professional Edition to create a bootable disc to boot your computer and fix “no such partition grub rescue in Windows 10” issue now.